Best 360 camera 2024: the finest choices for capturing every angle

 GoPro’s highly innovative camera has enjoyed a significant price drop since its launch, making it worth considering if you can't stretch to the newer GoPro Max.
 The Fusion can capture 360-degree video in 5.2K resolution at 30fps (or 3K at 60fps) which is great, but its real trick was the introduction of the OverCapture mode.
 Like the GoPro Max and Insta360 One X, this lets you film in 360 degrees then create a standard 16:9 video from the footage.

 Add GPS, a compass, accelerometer, gyroscope, Wi-Fi, Bluetooth, 3D audio, and compatibility with existing GoPro mounts, and the waterproof (to a depth of 5m) Fusion is a powerful camera for the price.
 The newer GoPro Max brings a front-facing screen, a more compact design, six microphones (rather than four) and better image stabilization.
-The Fusion's last software update was also over a year ago, if these issues don't bother you then it's definitely worth considering if you need a waterproof 360-degree camera.
+The Fusion's last software update was a long time back now and the latest 360-degree cams have even better waterproofing, but the Fusion could still be worth considering if you find a good deal for it.

 The best 360 cameras come in a range of shapes, sizes and styles.
 That said, most models work in a similar way: they use multiple camera modules (usually two wide-angle lenses placed back-to-back) to capture footage which can then be digitally combined to create a fully spherical video.

 But there are also plenty of differences between the 360 cameras in the list above.
 Many 360 cameras include features such as automatic stitching (which saves you the hassle of manually aligning multiple captures) and image stabilization for steady shots.
-The top options, including the Insta360 One X2 and GoPro Max, can also use software trickery to digitally erase compatible hand grips from the frame, so you can record yourself without a big boom arm blocking your shot.
+The top options, including the Insta360 X4 and GoPro Max, can also use software trickery to digitally erase compatible hand grips and selfie sticks from the frame, so you can record yourself without a big boom arm blocking your shot.

 This cropping functionality allows you to extract a standard ‘flat’ video from the 360-degree footage.
 This means you can shoot everything that’s going on around you, then select an area of focus when you’re back home.
 This is particularly useful for fast-moving and unpredictable subjects, such as safari animals or extreme sports enthusiasts.